 Section E. Released Time for Union Business.
 Up to six members of the AAP negotiating team shall be released from Committee assignments but not the teaching of a regular instructional load, advising students, and keeping required office hours.
-AAP shall notify the Provost of the up to six members of the negotiating team to be released shall be made to the Provost two months prior to the start of negotiations.
+AAP shall notify the Provost of the up to six members of the negotiating team to be released two months prior to the start of negotiations.
 The up to six members of the negotiating team shall be released from Committee duties one month prior to the beginning of negotiations through ratification, but not released from Committee duties during any time the parties agree to suspend negotiations.